Digital signing source code software for µFR Series NFC RFID contactless readers

 The application is divided into several logical units using a tab control visual component.
 The tabs are labeled by the names of these units:

 “RSA Keys” and “EC Keys” are used to create and manipulate RSA or ECC key pairs.

 The “PIN Codes” tab refers to managing and logging the user PIN code to the DL Signer card located in the uFR reader field.
 The PIN is an abbreviation of “Personal Identification Number”.
-In addition to PIN codes, on this tab you can also unlocks eventually blocked cards using PUK codes.
+In addition to PIN codes, on this tab, you can also unlock eventually blocked cards using PUK codes.
 PUK stands for “PIN Unlock Key”.

-The “Card Objects” tab is used to manage CA certificates, and end-entity certificates that are associated with their respective cryptographic keys through their indexes.
-Certificates must be in accordance with the X.509 version 3.
+The “Card Objects” tab is used to manage CA certificates and end-entity certificates that are associated with their respective cryptographic keys through their indexes.
+Certificates must be under the X.509 version 3.
 The end-entity credentials must contain a public key originally generated in the DL Signer card in pairs with the associated private key.
 The primary purpose of the certificate is for use with preparation for signing through the PKCS#11 module.
-Presence of the X.509 certificates is not mandatory for use DL Signer Card with the proprietary applications.
+The presence of the X.509 certificates is not mandatory for use DL Signer Card with the proprietary applications.